-We work with more than 80 members from over 30 different countries, primarily from the Middle East, Africa, and Eastern Europe, without prejudice to their immigration status.
+We work with approximately 100 people from over 30 different countries, primarily from the Middle East, Africa, and Eastern Europe, without prejudice to their immigration status.

 Our members have typically been subject to torture and/or cruel or inhuman and degrading treatment, as well as arbitrary and/or incommunicado detention at the hands of state or state-sponsored officials.
 This includes a diverse range of actors, such as national and local police; national security and intelligence forces; government-backed mercenaries and militias; prison guards; and rebel militias.